| Centrip Editorial Board

 In 2004 the Kumano Kodo became a UNESCO World Heritage Site.
 It is a popular worldwide-tourist destination as one of only two pilgrimage paths designated as World Heritage Sites.

-Kumano Kodo is not a single road but the collective name for five roads passing through the Kumano area.
-These roads pass through three grand shrines (Kumano Hongu Taisha, Kumano Hayatama Taisha, and Kumano Nachi Taisha) and one temple (Seiganto-ji), known as the Kumano Sanzan.
+Kumano Kodo is not a single path but the collective name for five pilgrimage routes passing through the Kumano area.
+These routes pass through three grand shrines (Kumano Hongu Taisha, Kumano Hayatama Taisha, and Kumano Nachi Taisha) and one temple (Seiganto-ji), known as the Kumano Grand Shrines.

 Kumano Kodo and Kumano Pilgrimage